 Whether it’s your first trip to Hawaii or your 10th, it’s hard to choose a bad spot.
 Yes, you might prefer one island to another, but they all are beautiful and have something that will appeal to everyone.

-And if you want to make the most of your vacation time and experience the Big Island and Maui without doing the heavy lifting of planning, our itineraries are for you.
+Make the most of your vacation time and experience the Big Island and Maui without doing the heavy lifting of planning with our itineraries.

 Our itineraries map out excursion days where you visit the best spot — beaches, historical sights, restaurants, snorkeling spots, farms, and more — on a well-planned out route.
 Plus, we provide tips on parking, when to go, and how long to stay.